 A weekend outing to 'The Loop,' as the La Perouse tram terminus was known, became a fashionable pastime.
 Local and overseas visitors made the trip, especially after 1905 when the area was declared a public recreational space.

 Families would catch the tram to La Perouse and wander along the headland, buying shellwork and other souvenirs to take home.

-In her book Botany Bay: where histories meet, historian Dr Maria Nugent writes about the emergence of the Sydney Harbour Bridge as a curious, but popular design on souvenirs made by Aboriginal people at La Perouse.
+In her book Botany Bay: Where Histories Meet, historian Dr Maria Nugent writes about the emergence of the Sydney Harbour Bridge as a curious, but popular design on souvenirs made by First Nations people at La Perouse.

-After the bridge opened in 1932, its design appeared on wooden boomerangs crafted by Aboriginal men, and Aboriginal women made individual models of the structure.
+After the bridge opened in 1932, its design appeared on wooden boomerangs crafted by local men, and women made individual models of the structure.

 Dr Nugent said earlier shellwork designs, such as baskets originally sold to white suburban women, were remodelled to cater for the tourist market:

 The process of the transformation of shell art from Victorian-era curio to a Sydney souvenir was complete when a shell Sydney Harbour Bridge hit the stalls.

 Dr Nugent said First Nations women responded to changing markets and over time their work was sold to city department stores and gift shops.
 One of their biggest markets was American servicemen in Australia during the Second World War.

 The sale of souvenirs at La Perouse was one of the main sources of income for First Nations people in the first half of the 20th century.